MaeFlaherty/Obsidian-Vault/Geometric Series.md

 $$

 These can take a few different forms, and sometimes a series is not given explicitly in the above form(Like this failed quiz question)
+# Examples

+## Example 1
- **Ex)** Determine if the given series converges or diverges.
+ Determine if the given series converges or diverges.
 If it converges, find its sum
 $$
 2 - \frac{2}{3}+\frac{2}{9}-\frac{2}{27}+\frac{2}{81}
 $$